Ready to get creative?

 Every year, thousands of people all around the world commit to 100 days of creating.
 Anyone can participate (yes, that means you!).

 The idea is simple: choose a creative project, do it every single day for 100 days, and share your process on social using the hashtag #The100DayProject.

-The 10th round of #The100DayProject started February 22, 2023 and ended on June 1, 2023.
+The latest round of the project started on February 22, 2023 and ended on June 1, 2023.
 Our next round will begin in early 2024, but any day is a great day to join in!

 Here’s how to play:

 STEP 1: Sign up for the newsletter 🚨

 Everything you ever wanted to know about the project delivered straight to your inbox, including important project updates, inspiration, events, and more 🗞️